 - Higher cost of failure for new content creators

 - Frustrations with demonetization and earnings

-Fortunately, there are some YouTube alternatives that offer different content emphasis, geographic reach, different target audiences, better support for other content types, and monetization methods.
+Fortunately, as mentioned above, there are some YouTube alternatives that offer different content emphasis, geographic reach, different target audiences, better support for other content types, and monetization methods.

 Whether you create video content to reach new audiences or embed it on your site for lead conversion, here are 20 great YouTube alternatives you can try.